Sanofi

 Supplier Code of Conduct

-Our focus on responsible procurement is underpinned by our Supplier Code of Conduct to which all of our suppliers – and their respective suppliers – are required to agree to as part of their onboarding.
+Our focus on responsible procurement is underpinned by our Supplier Code of Conduct to which all (100%) of our suppliers are required to agree to as part of their onboarding in our Third Party Risk Management system.
 Accordingly, they are expected to comply with:

 • Labor regulations — adherence to regulations against child labor, forced labor, violence and discrimination, as per the ILO fundamental conventions;

-• Health & Safety — ensuring the protection of workers' health and safety, providing training and information on hazards as well as emergency preparedness arrangements.
+• Health & Safety — ensuring the protection of workers' health and safety, providing training and information on hazards as well as emergency preparedness arrangements; and,

 The Supplier Code of Conduct is incorporated into our electronic ordering systems and is also referenced in both the global procurement policy and global procurement operating standard.
 During onboarding, suppliers must acknowledge and agree to comply with our Supplier Code of Conduct.